 - In a medium mixing bowl, stir together the sifted coconut flour, baking soda, baking powder, cinnamon, nutmeg and salt until well combined.
 Set aside.

-- Stir in the coconut flour mixture, and then beat it to make sure that the lumps are completely gone.
+- Stir in the coconut flour mixture, mixing well to ensure there are no lumps.

 - Stir in the grated carrots until all the carrots are mixed in and coated in the batter.

-- Bake for 20-25 minutes or until the top is lightly golden and a toothpick inserted in the center comes out clean.
+- Bake for 20-22 minutes or until the top is golden and a toothpick inserted in the center comes out clean.